veracity/veracity-documentation/sections/customerservices/myadmin.md

 Still, use MyDNVGL admin for:

-* Managing Channels and sending notifications (‘Send Message’).
+* Managing Channels and sending notifications ('Send Message').
 Do it in Services > Channels.
-* Editing administrator’s role for a service, mainly for sending notifications and managing channels.
+* Editing administrator's role for a service, mainly for sending notifications and managing channels.
 Do it in Services > Administrators.
 * Editing the settings for managing read directory access for service principle.
 Do it in Settings > Administrator.

 ## Manage user roles